d2718/urot13/README.md

 ## C Implementation

 You can compile `urot13.c` with `gcc`.
-It definitely works under Linux with four-bytes+ `int`s, no guarantees anywhere else.
+It definitely works under Linux with four-byte (or larger) `int`s, no guarantees anywhere else.
 It requires

  *  `<stdlib.h>`
  *  `<stdio.h>`